• Skip to primary navigation

 • How to make Make Traditional Bolognese Sauce

 • Soffritto - Soffritto is the flavorful base for many Italian dishes and consists of minced onions, carrots, and celery.
-Soffritto comes from the word soffriggere, which means "to saute."
-Make soffritto by mincing with a knife and cutting board or take a shortcut and make it with a food processor.
+Make it by mincing with a knife and cutting board or take a shortcut and make it with a food processor.

-• Ground beef - Ground beef offers a hearty richness to the bolognese sauce.
-The fat from the beef slowly renders and creates a buttery consistency.
+• Ground beef - Ground beef provides the hearty richness to the bolognese sauce.
+We recommend an 85/15 or 80/20 so there's enough fat to add flavor.
+The fat from the beef slowly renders and makes the buttery consistency.

 • Whole milk - Whole milk maintains the beef's tenderness and makes the sauce extra rich.

 • White wine - White wine works especially well with dairy.
-It adds depth to the sauce and brightens the flavor.
+It adds depth and complexity to the sauce and brightens the flavor.

-• Italian Tomatoes - Imported Italian plum tomatoes and San Marzano tomatoes have a sweeter, more intense, and less acidic tomato taste compared to domestically grown tomatoes.
+• Italian tomatoes - Imported Italian plum tomatoes and San Marzano tomatoes have a sweeter, more intense, and less acidic tomato taste compared to domestically grown tomatoes.
+Passata is a tomato purée that you can make from the canned tomatoes or purchase in a jar, often imported from Italy.

 • Parmigiano-reggiano cheese - Parmigiano-reggiano is an aged Italian cheese made of cow's milk.
 It is full of umami flavor and is the perfect topping for a beef ragù.